Smart Spending

 Pro Tip

 Schedule a 15-minute “subscription audit” on the first Sunday of every quarter.
 Set a recurring calendar event and review your tracking list or app dashboard.
-This single habit prevents dormant charges from accumulating and keeps your unused subscriptions cancel routine on autopilot.
+This single habit prevents dormant charges from accumulating and keeps your cancel routine on autopilot.

 Frequently Asked Questions